-This year's meeting will be held Saratoga Springs, New York, please see the 2017 link to the left for details.
+This year's meeting will be held at Virginia Tech, please see the 2018 link to the left for details.

 NEMO was organized by foresters with an interest in quantitative methods to provide a place where, once a year, we could get together and share some of the important research, policy, and practical concerns in the northeast.
 The guiding principle has been that the meetings should be casual, yet professional and open to all with an interest.
 To that end, we have encouraged holding meetings at locations where it would be within the reach of all, including graduate students.
 Our success rate in meeting these goals is pretty close to 100%.
 In addition, the level of presentation is encouraged to be gentle and accessible to all, while not sacrificing content.
 Graduate students are especially encouraged to think of NEMO as a friendly place to get feedback on their proposed research work.